1968 in the United States

-On April 4, civil rights activist Dr. Martin Luther King Jr. was assassinated.
+On April 4, civil rights activist Martin Luther King Jr. was assassinated.
 The United States erupted in violent riots, the most severe of which occurred in Washington, D.C., Chicago, and Baltimore.
 Extensive areas of these and many other cities were looted, burned, and destroyed by the rioters and more than 40 people were killed during the month of protest, which led to greater racial tensions between Americans.
 Despite this, a landmark piece of legislation, the Civil Rights Act of 1968, which was President John F. Kennedy's legacy, was passed by the expertise of President Johnson in April.
 This legislation was passed with bipartisan Congressional support and effectively prohibited housing discrimination based on race.

-The 1968 United States Presidential election became a referendum on the Vietnam War.
-A peace candidate had previously emerged in the Democratic Party when Senator Eugene McCarthy challenged the Vietnam War policies of President Johnson, who had refused to seek or accept another nomination for president and had endorsed his vice president, Hubert Humphrey, for the Democratic Presidential nomination.
+The 1968 United States presidential election became a referendum on the Vietnam War.
+A peace candidate had previously emerged in the Democratic Party when Senator Eugene McCarthy challenged the Vietnam War policies of President Johnson, who had refused to seek or accept another nomination for president and had endorsed his vice president, Hubert Humphrey, for the Democratic presidential nomination.
 Senator McCarthy's support came primarily from young people, most of whom were subject to the draft or were in deferred status.
 This divided the country by age as older citizens, a so-called silent majority, tended to support or not actively oppose government policies.
-This division of the populace encouraged Senator Robert F. Kennedy to seek the Democratic Presidential nomination.
-Senator Kennedy was assassinated after winning the California primary and defeating Senator Eugene McCarthy.
+This division of the populace encouraged Senator Robert F. Kennedy to seek the Democratic presidential nomination.
+Robert F. Kennedy who was a leading 1968 Democratic presidential candidate was assassinated after winning the California primary and defeating Senator Eugene McCarthy.
 The assassination of Robert F. Kennedy in June led to uncertainty in the race for the Democratic nomination for the presidency.
 After Vice President Humphrey won the Democratic nomination at the 1968 Democratic National Convention in Chicago, another wave of violent protests emerged, this time between the mostly young antiwar demonstrators and police.
 The uncertainty within the Democratic Party benefited Richard Nixon, a Republican and former vice president, as he successfully won the presidential race by appealing to the "Silent Majority" under the promise "Peace with Honor".
 Nixon, a staunch anti-communist, had gained the voters' trust.
 A particularly strong showing by segregationist George Wallace of the American Independent Party in 1968's presidential election highlighted the strong element of racial division that continued to persist across the country.